Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 The `dynamo` and `aot_autograd` layers primarily focus on capturing the computation graph and converting the captured operations into more basic operations.
-This captured graph is then passed to `inductor`, the compiler. `inductor` then applies various optimizations passes before generating specialized code.
+This captured graph is then passed to `inductor`, the compiler. `inductor` then applies various optimization passes before generating specialized code.

 To gain insight into the different stages of this stack, let us compile a simple program in debug mode.